jooohyunpark/itp-canvas-for-coders/week1/README.md

 ## Description

 The most basic Three.js demo.
-You can simply run the project to play with it.
+You can simply run the project to play around with it.

 ## Usage